Skogsøy Webshop Home Travel Gullfjell Contact

 I

 The nature of the birding activities I engage in means that clothing and equipment needs to perform to the highest standards.
-Birding in the harsh climate of western Norway can be far from from comfortable - seawatching in a blizzard in early January is certainly not for the faint hearted; being properly dressed is half the story, having previously frozen out the nerve endings in ones feet is another.
+Birding in the often harsh climate of western Norway can be far from from comfortable - seawatching in a blizzard in early January is certainly not for the faint hearted; being properly dressed is half the story, having previously frozen out the nerve endings in one's feet is another.

 Optics